Dr Daniel Sawyer

 Poetry

-In tandem with this research, informed by the same materials, I have written a teaching book, How to Read Middle English PoetryHow to Read explains English and Scots verse-craft c.
-1150 to c.
-1500 for beginners.
-The book primarily serves a student audience, but it contains new research insights, and will also be accessible and useful for students in secondary education and general readers interested in literary history.
-It is forthcoming in spring 2024 from Oxford University Press in hardback and paperback.
+In tandem with this research, I've written a teaching book, How to Read Middle English PoetryHow to Read explains English and Scots verse-craft c.
+1150–1500 for beginners.
+Although it serves student and general readers, it contains new research insights too.
+It's been called 'rigorous and instructive' and 'accessible and welcoming' in the TLS.

 Manuscripts

 My 2020 book, Reading English Verse in Manuscript c.1350–c.1500, offers the first book-length history of reading for later Middle English poetry.
-It emerged from the close consultation of hundreds of surviving manuscripts, and it deploys techniques ranging from close readings of rhyme and syntax to surveys of manuscript weight to establish a new ‘baseline’ picture of the reading practices which were applied to English verse.
-I show how later medieval readers navigated through poems, handled books of poetry, and responded to poetic form, and I flip the present-day canon of Middle English verse inside out, demonstrating that readers at the time saw a landscape of poems rather different to that imagined in modern scholarship.
+It emerged from the close consultation of hundreds of surviving manuscripts, and it deploys techniques ranging from close readings of rhyme and syntax to surveys of manuscript weight to establish a new ‘baseline’ picture of the reading practices once applied to English verse.

 Other research

 On the side, I publish on various topics such as manuscript fragments and the history of reading.
-I have a side interest in the medievalisms of queer California poets, which occasionally yields short articles, such as this piece on Thom Gunn, and a study of Jack Spicer currently in press.
+I have a side interest in the medievalisms of queer California poets, which occasionally yields short articles, such as this piece on Thom Gunn, and a study of Jack Spicer currently forthcoming.

 I’m involved in the effort to produce a new edition of the Wycliffite Bible, the first complete English translation of the Bible and the most sophisticated and most successful of the medieval European vernacular Bible translations.
 Oxford’s long-term project to re-edit the Wycliffite Bible can be found online.
 I have also edited Chaucer’s Cook’s Tale and Man of Law’s Tale for the Cambridge Chaucer project.